juw0n/devops-project/ansible/chapter-2/Readme.md

 We use code to enforce strong passwords for all users.

 Ansible modules are units of code that can control system resources or execute system commands on an OS, such as enabling a firewall, managing users, or installing software.
-Ansible provides a module library that you can execute directly on remote hosts or through playbooks. e.g., modules are package, lineinfile, user, group, and file etc
+Ansible provides a module library that you can execute directly on remote hosts or through playbooks. e.g., modules are: package, lineinfile, copy, apt (for ubuntu), user, group, and file etc

 Similar to modules are plugins, which are pieces of code that extend core Ansible functionality.
 Ansible uses a plugin architecture to enable a rich, flexible, and expandable feature set.